baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 <!-- select count(1) from runs where run_type='accepted'; -->
 <!-- select count(1) from runs where run_type='rejected'; -->

 Given the low number of apps for which we have traffic after rejecting, which would not be representative, we don't analyse the change in tracking after rejected.
-The likelihood of a re-identified device skewing the results is significantly lower for the accepted runs as those came immediately after the initial run without interaction, which should not have affected a potential server-side consent status.

 <!-- select count(1) from filtered_requests where run_type = 'initial'; -->
 <!-- select count(1) from filtered_requests where run_type = 'accepted'; -->